zejiang-unsw/zejiang-unsw.github.io/_pages/about.md

 * Development of [index-based drought insurance](https://doi.org/10.1108/AFR-02-2020-0020) for disaster risk transfer

 ## Selected Journal Publications
+Jiang, Z., Choudhury D., & Sharma, A. (2022).
+Spectrally transformed CMIP6 decadal outputs to aid interannual-to-decadal precipitation prediction over Australia. *In preparation for submission to Water Resources Research*.

+Jiang, Z., & Johnson, F. (2022).
+A New Method for Postprocessing Numerical Weather Predictions Using Quantile Mapping in the Frequency Domain. *In preparation for submission to Monthly Weather Review*.

-Jiang, Z., Johnson, F., & Sharma, A. (2021).
+Jiang, Z., Johnson, F., & Sharma, A. (2022).
 Why uncertainty matters?
 A new alternative to project drought for future climates. *submitted to Water Resources Research, under review*.

 Jiang, Z., Sharma, A., & Johnson, F. (2021).
 Variable transformations in the spectral domain – Implications for hydrologic forecasting. *Journal of Hydrology*, 603, 126816. [link](https://doi.org/10.1016/j.jhydrol.2021.126816)